mimoralea/king-pong/README.md

    - From this new distribution, select frames probabilisticaly with replacement.
    - Recollect aproximatelly 100 frames per dream.
 About 50 before the recollected frame, about 50 after.
    - Replay longer batches but fewer times.

+### Train the same agent for other games?
+The Agent is a very generic class that basically takes inputs and select outputs based on those inputs.
+One great add to this codebase would be to make the agent so generic such that it could learn to play other games.

 ## More Information